whoekage/bunny-route/README.md

 ## ✨ Features

 - Express-like architecture for familiar and intuitive usage
+- Powerful middleware system for pre- and post-processing of messages
 - Simplified RabbitMQ setup with automatic queue and exchange creation
 - Automatic connection management and recovery
 - Built-in retry mechanism for failed message processing